Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions

 Right-click on the Project —> Manage Nuget Packages and then search for Microsoft.Extensions.DependencyInjection.Abstractions and then click on the Install button.

-Then i clicked on the I Accept button from the below pop up to accept the License acceptance.
+Then I clicked on the I Accept button from the below pop-up to accept the License acceptance.

-Now it installed the Microsoft.Extensions.DependencyInjection.Abstractions assembly sucessfully.
+Now it has installed Microsoft.Extensions.DependencyInjection.Abstractions assembly successfully.

 The exact error message was

-[8/16/2020 7:32:44 AM] TsinfoEmployeCheck: Could not load file or assembly ‘Microsoft.Extensions.DependencyInjection.Abstractions, Version=3.1.7.0, Culture=neutral, PublicKeyToken=adb9793829ddae60’.
+A host error has occurred during startup operation ‘e21f9c18-d1ee-4116-8397-67e3017cf895’.
+Could not load file or assembly ‘Microsoft.Extensions.DependencyInjection.Abstractions, Version=3.1.7.0, Culture=neutral, PublicKeyToken=adb9793829ddae60’.
 The system cannot find the file specified.
 System.Private.CoreLib: Could not load the specified file.

 Now to fix this issue, I have followed the below steps

-After I installed the Microsoft.Azure.Functions.Extensions package, I can able to run the Azure Functions project successfully without any issue.
+3. After I installed the Microsoft Azure Functions Extensions package, I was able to run the Azure Functions project successfully without any issues.

 Here is my Azure function code